Can I Still Get Pregnant After a Fibroids Embolization?

 However, there is an option to treat fibroid with fibroid embolization.
 This treatment is administered through a minimally invasive catheterization procedure, which delivers an embolic agent to the uterine artery.
 This agent attacks the fibroids, causing them to shrink.
 As the fibroids shrink, the patient’s health improves and fertility can be maintained.

 Fibroid embolization does not involve a surgical procedure, which can cause scarring or other damage to the uterus that can affect fertility.
-The procedure is typically completed with mild sedation, and the patient is kept in the hospital overnight to monitor the recovery.
-Most patients go home the next day and are fully back to normal activities within just five days.
+Uterine Artery Embolization (UAE) is a non-invasive, non-surgical, out-patient procedure.
+It is performed under local anesthetic and sedation and has a very quick recovery time.
+Most patients are back at work in a few days.
 This quick treatment for fibroids is also very effective, with more than 90 percent of the women who have this treatment see their fibroids disappear or shrink to such small sizes that symptoms are no longer present.
 Other treatments can achieve similar effective results, but with much longer and more painful recoveries as well as risks to future fertility.

 Where can I get more information?